 If you’re planning on keeping your content the same across each of the languages you use on your site, then I find that a subfolder/subdirectory structure is usually the best approach.
 It’s a handy way to keep everything in order and comes with the added benefit that search engines tend to crawl subdirectories more often than they do subdomains.

 If you’re planning to take the world by storm, you’ll need to break down your targeting into both countries and languages.
 This will be influential in helping you to decide the best structure for your site.

 For example, do you plan to target Portuguese speakers with your website?
 If so, are you targeting Portuguese speakers in Portugal or Brazil?
 Or are you targeting Portuguese speakers around the world, from Angola to Madeira to London?
 You’ll need to define this as part of your global SEO strategy, as it will have a bearing on some of the choices that you make along the way.

 Google is a superb resource when it comes to finding the data you need to determine your target locales.
 One of the most fascinating aspects of international SEO, in my view, is the balance between the globalized elements of the process and the localized ones.
 Did you know that 46% of searches on Google are for local content?
 Given that the search engine processes more than 3.5 billion searches every day, that’s a whole lot of local searches.

-The key reason for targeting specific countries with your website is if your business offering needs to be different for each one.
-If you sell goods to numerous countries, you’ll likely need different payment terms, shipping policies, imagery, payment processing tools and more.
-You may well also need to comply with different data protection requirements, which can also lead to changes in your content and offering.
+The key reason for targeting specific countries with your website is that your business offering needs to be different for each one.
+If you sell goods to numerous countries, you’ll likely need different payment terms, shipping policies, imagery, payment processing tools, and more.
+You may well also need to comply with different data protection requirements, which can also lead to changes in your content and offers.

 Of course, it’s entirely possible that you’re localizing your products too.
 Coca-Cola, for example, uses country-specific recipes and names in order to cater to local tastes, using ccTLDs for different countries.